Baby Waking Up Every Hour – Reasons and Remedies

-Is it Normal for Babies to Wake Up Frequently and Have Short Sleeping Cycles?
+Is It Normal for Babies to Wake Up Frequently and Have Short Sleeping Cycles?

 In some cases, however, when he wakes up, he may not go back to sleep, and it could be linked to various reasons, be it medical or nutrition.
 We’ve discussed them below.

+Understanding why your infant wakes up every hour can be challenging for new parents.
 Here are some of the reasons why newborns wake up every hour:

 1. Nutrition and Diet